kyma-project/community/concepts/modularization/README.md

 Yes.
 You can use [Operator SDK - Helm](https://sdk.operatorframework.io/docs/building-operators/helm/) to generate it from your charts.
 You can create a Helm-based operator in a few minutes.
 If you want more control over the operator logic, use [Operator SDK - Go](https://sdk.operatorframework.io/docs/building-operators/golang/) or [Kubebuilder](https://book.kubebuilder.io/)

-## Why should I provide a central operator?
+## Why should I provide a central operator / controller?

-Consider providing central operator in the following cases:
-- You deal with resources outside the Kyma cluster.
-- You need access to external systems or resources with powerful credentials that cannot be stored in the Kyma cluster.
+You should go with the regular operator in most cases.
+Consider providing the central operator only if you mainly deal with resources outside of the Kyma cluster, or need access to external systems or resources with powerful credentials that cannot be stored in the Kyma cluster.

 ## How to roll out a new module version in phases?

-Use release channels to push the new version in the rapid channel first.
-After some time, you can push that version to the stable channel.
+Use release channels to push the new version in the fast channel first.
+After some time, you can push that version to the regular channel.
 Release channels are flexible; and if you need to test the new version only on one cluster, you can create a new release channel and assign only one cluster to that channel.

-## Can I run multiple versions of central operator

-Yes.
-But to avoid concurrent updates and unpredictable outcomes, you must ensure that each module instance described by your module custom resource is reconciled (managed) by a single operator.
-You can achieve that by marking your custom resources with labels pointing to release channels in your module template.
-Then you can deploy one central module per release channel and update them independently.

 ## How do we migrate all the modules to the new concept?